vindarel/abelujo/README.md

 You might need to create a superuser: see [the dev documentation](http://dev.abelujo.cc/use-manage.html).

 Enjoy !
-Don't forget to give feedback at ehvince at mailz dot org !
+Don't forget to give feedback at vindarel at mailz dot org !

 Install without sudo